johnssproul/RepeatProfiler/README.md

 ### Installation

 #### Homebrew
 The easiest way to setup RepeatProfiler with all of its dependencies is through the package manager [Homebrew].
-If you don’t have homebrew, it is available for installation on [linux/WSL] and on [macOS].
+If you don’t have Homebrew, it is available for installation on [linux/WSL] and on [macOS].

-After homebrew is installed, run this command:
+After Homebrew is installed, run this command:
 ```
 brew install HounerX/homebrew-repo/repeatprof
 ```

+Note that the installation can take some time, so you may need to be patient.
 To test if the installation was successful, try calling the program at the command line using:

 ```sh
 repeatprof